jaredk2g/pulsar/docs/model-definitions.md

 Indicates whether the property will be included in the array representation of the model via `Model::toArray()`.

 Boolean, Optional, Default: `true` (`false` for relationships)

+### enum_class

+This is required when the property type is `enum`.
+The value must be the class name of a `BackedEnum` class.
+Any values used for this property will be an instance of this enum class.

+String, Optional, Default: `null`

 ## Relationships